 The sale of shares of the Company's Class A common stock, convertible securities or other equity securities in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of the Company's Class A common stock.
 These sales, or the possibility that these sales may occur, also might make it more difficult for the Company to sell equity securities in the future at a time and at a price that it deems appropriate.
-For instance, the Company may choose to release one or more Selling Securityholders from the applicable lock-up periods, which would allow for earlier sales of shares of Class A Common Stock in the public market, which could have a negative impact on the price of the Company's Class A common stock.
+For instance, the Company may choose to release one or more Selling Securityholders from the applicable lock-up periods, if we determine it is in our stockholders' and our best interests, which would allow for earlier sales of shares of Class A Common Stock in the public market, which could have a negative impact on the price of the Company's Class A common stock.
+For example, as of July 11, 2022, we have a small public float of approximately 1.2 million shares of Class A common stock.
+We may need to increase our public float in order to comply with Nasdaq listing standards.
+See "-If we fail to comply with the listing requirements of Nasdaa, we would face possible delisting, which would result in a limited public market for our securities and make obtaining future debt or equity financing more difficult for us."
+In addition, our small public float could limit the ability of large, institutional investors to invest in our equity, limit our ability to raise additional capital through sales of our Class A common stock and limit the attractiveness of our equity to potential strategic partners.
+For these reasons or other unforeseen developments, we may determine that it in our stockholders' and our best interests to release one or more selling stockholders from their applicable lock-up obligations.
 In addition, if the Company sells shares of its Class A common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 Such sales may also result in material dilution to the Company's existing stockholders, and new investors could gain rights, preferences, and privileges senior to the holders of the Company's Class A common stock, including the Company's Class A common stock issued in connection with the Business Combination.